 "What can I do if I am abroad and my virtual classes are at night?"

-Discuss with your teacher to have access to an asynchronous format.
+Discuss with your professor to have access to an asynchronous format.
 Via the the university COVID-19 guidance, students are informed that all classes that meet face-to-face may also be recorded while meeting FERPA expectations.

 "Is the OISS open and how do I access its services?"